supernovabun/PokeBreeder/README.md

 # PokeBreeder
 This ~~ambitious~~ insane project is for creating a single-player text game where you breed and raise Pokemon!
 I don't have everything figured out yet, but it's a start.

+## Ownership

+I made the code, Nintendo and Game Freak own Pokemon.
+That being said, I'm posting the code publicly, so if you want to play with it or use it to EDUCATE yourself or EXPAND YOUR KNOWLEDGE... feel free.

 ## Running the Game

 1. Download the whole thing.
 ALL OF IT.